Homeroom: Netherlands

 In the Netherlands, the students are put in a group (class) which more or less stays the same during their high school career.
 Those groups are sorted into levels, depending on a test child take at the end of primary school and their teachers' advice.
 Those levels determine how long you stay in high school and what kind of school you can attend after high school.
 Usually, the only reason to switch groups is when you go up a level or drop a level at the end of a year, based on your grades and performance.

 This, students always take all classes with exactly the same group, have lunch breaks at the same time, etcetera.

 Each group is assigned a mentor, which is a teacher who teaches a certain subject to multiple groups at every level.
 In the mean time, these mentors are responsible for their students' well-being, grades and performance, group dynamics and more.
 They're also there to advise students regarding choices they have to make like, what school to go to next or what career to pick and help them with personal issues, and most of them plan a few fun activities or trips during the school year.

 All of this has to happen during the mentor's own class, as there is no homeroom.

 However, some schools schedule a mentor class once a week or once a month, and most mentors make time to talk to each student once or twice in private before or after school.

 New Zealand

 Homeroom (or "form-class") in New Zealand is similar to the US concept, however it varies from school to school.
 It's mostly used in high schools, because classes are taught by different subject teachers.
 Classmates in the same form class often split up for different subjects.
-Morning form combine form period and roll call in the morning, and a period called DEAR ("Drop Everything and Read"), "SSR", or silent sustained reading occurs after lunch.
-Form classes can precede the first period and take place after the school assembly.
+Morning form combine form period and roll call in the morning, and a period called DEAR (Drop Everything and Read) or SSR (silent sustained reading) often occurs after the lunch break.
+Form classes precede the first period and can take place before or after the school assembly, if the school has daily assemblies.